DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Human-based Information Verification Protocol

 \subsection{Step 2: Claim Verification}

-\paragraph{Human procedure.} For 100 claims randomly selected from types A–C, two human evaluators independently assessed their factuality.
+\paragraph{Human procedure} For 100 claims randomly selected from types A–C, two human evaluators independently assessed their factuality.
 The evaluation followed a single-criterion protocol determining whether the cited source explicitly supports (\textit{Supported}) or lacks information/is irrelevant to (\textit{Not Supported}) the content of the claim.

-\paragraph{Annotator Qualifications \& Adjudication.} The evaluators consisted of 2 individuals holding a master's degree or equivalent experience in the report's domain.
+\paragraph{Annotator Qualifications \& Adjudication} The evaluators consisted of 2 individuals holding a master's degree or equivalent experience in the report's domain.
 The two evaluators made judgments independently, and for items where disagreement occurred, the final label unanimously agreed upon through discussion was established as the Ground Truth.
 Through this process, personal bias was excluded, and the objectivity of the evaluation was secured.
 The human verification results for these 100 claims were used as Ground Truth for the model performance evaluation in Section~\ref{sec:fact_eval}.

-\paragraph{Detailed Verification Rubric.} Fact verification was strictly performed according to the following detailed criteria: \begin{itemize} \item \textbf{Supported}: When the cited document clearly and directly includes the core facts (figures, causality, definitions, etc.) of the claim.
-The implied meaning in context must match the intent of the claim. \item \textbf{Not Supported}: When the basis for the claim cannot be found in the cited document, or the document is irrelevant to the topic.
-Cases where the document link is invalid (404) or the content cannot be verified are also included. \end{itemize}
+\paragraph{Detailed Verification Rubric} Fact verification was strictly performed according to the following sub-dimensions: \begin{itemize} \item \textbf{Supported}: When the cited document clearly and directly includes the core facts (figures, causality, definitions, etc.) of the claim.
+The implied meaning in context must match the intent of the claim. \item \textbf{Not Supported}: When the basis for the claim cannot be found in the cited document, or the document is irrelevant to the topic. \item \textbf{Error}: When the verification process fails due to accessibility issues (e.g., HTTP 4xx/5xx errors, Paywall, Captcha) or processing errors, preventing content verification. \end{itemize}

+\paragraph{Source Reliability Check} Independently of the content verification, we also evaluate the trustworthiness of the source domain itself. \begin{itemize} \item \textbf{Reliable}: Trustworthy sources such as academic journals, official statistics, and authoritative institutions. \item \textbf{Unreliable}: Sources with low credibility, such as personal blogs, social media posts, or unverified community forums. \end{itemize}

-\paragraph{Inter-human Agreement.} To verify the reliability of this protocol, we measured the agreement (Cohen's Kappa) between the two evaluators.
+\paragraph{Inter-human Agreement} To verify the reliability of this protocol, we measured the agreement (Cohen's Kappa) between the two evaluators.
 The analysis result showed that a high level of agreement (Substantial Agreement) of $\kappa=0.80$ was achieved in the \textbf{Claim Support} judgment.
 This suggests that the proposed verification criteria are objective and reproducible.